 Marco Island Process Servers.
-The Most Experienced, Reputable Process Serving, and Subpoena Delivery Services In Florida, We Put The "PRO" In The Process and the "US" in TRUST" All Services Are Unconditionally Guaranteed.
+The Most Experienced, Reputable and Lowest Fee Process Serving, and Subpoena Delivery Services In Florida, We Put The "PRO" In The Process and the "US" in TRUST"

-Marco Island FL Process Servers That Serve Defendants With Court Issued Summonses, Citations and Other Legal Documents.
+Marco Island FL Process Servers Serve Defendants With Court Issued Summonses, Citations and Other Legal Documents.

 The importance of a summons should be not be underestimated.
 It is the court summons and how it is served that is responsible for the commencement of all lawsuits in Marco Island and everywhere else in the nation.
 Attorneys who have a summons issued by a court depend upon private process servers to properly execute the delivery and service of the summons.
 Service of a summons is what establishes jurisdiction of the court over the defendant and or respondent.

 Types of Summonses our Marco Island FL Process Servers Serve

 A Divorce summons is served on a person involved in a legal proceeding for divorce.
 Legal action may be in progress against the person In the former case, the summons will typically announce to the person to whom it is directed that a legal proceeding has been started against that person, and that a case has been initiated in the issuing court

 The Summons and Complaint is the most popular service we provide. each and everyday there are tens of thousands of summons and complaint filed throughout America.
 These filings are the beginning of the legal process involving people and business who are involved in a legal battle.
 The summons and complaint must be served properly, on time and proper filing of the service affidavit or proof is essential to move the case along.

 A citation is also issued by a court that compels a defendant is a civil lawsuit to respond and or answer the complaint or petition that accompanies it.